the-ninja-turtles/turtle/project-service/docs/api.md

 <a name="external-sprint-end"/>
 ### End Current Sprint of Project

 Ends the current sprint with `status = 1` (ongoing).
 There must be an ongoing sprint for a success response.
 The `endDate` of the sprint is automatically set to the date that this method is called.
+Tasks that are not yet completed will be moved to the project backlog.

 - **URL**
-  + `/projects/:projectId/endsprint`
+  + `/projects/:projectId/sprints/end`
 - **Method**
   + `POST`
 - **Query Params**